pmitev/UPPMAX-Singularity-workshop/docs/exercise_01.md

 # Try to compile Singularity recipe

-Here is a real life example - you want to run `gapseq` tool with Singularity.
+Here is a real-life example - you want to run `gapseq` tool with Singularity.
 <https://gapseq.readthedocs.io/en/latest/install.html>
 > `gapseq` is a program for the prediction and analysis of metabolic pathways and genome-scale networks.